pitosalas/cleancont/output/2014-09-10-what-about-that-iwatch-it8217s-about-the-software.md

 ---
 title: "What about that iWatch?
 It’s about the Software!"
-subtitle: "I’ve seen commentary that it’s [“disappointingly familiar”](https://twitter.com/tomgara/status/50941..."
+subtitle: "I’ve seen commentary that it’s “disappointingly familiar”"
 category: "1"
 tags: ["642", "937"]
 date: "2014-09-10"